The Thesis Process

 - Research Methods and Limitations

 There are usually at least 50 pages of text (not including front matter and any appendices).
 Chapter topics vary by field.
-The Guide to the ALM Thesis website has examples of thesis projects from most fields.
-Most important the Guide has the required ALM Thesis Template that includes all the mandatory thesis formatting.
-You must use this preprogrammed form to ensure that your submitted thesis meets the required style guidelines for margins, font, title page, table of contents, chapter heading, etc.
+The Guide to the ALM Thesis has the required ALM Thesis Template that includes all the mandatory thesis formatting.
+You must use this preprogrammed form to ensure that your submitted thesis meets the required style guidelines for margins, font, title page, table of contents, and chapter heading.

 6. Submit the Complete Thesis